API reference

 |---|---|---|

-success | boolean | true iff the solution satisfies the target and the project is still valid. |
+success | boolean | true iff the response is valid and its solution satisfies the target.
+Allow the form through only on true. |

 error_code | string|null | null on success, otherwise one of the codes below. |

 over_limit | boolean | true if the project is past its monthly quota.
-The token was issued on the same baseline PoW curve as in-quota traffic (no soft-serve shortcut to a trivial target) and verification still succeeds — treat it as a signal to upgrade, not a hard failure.
-Mirrored in the payload as ol. |
+The challenge was issued on the same baseline PoW curve as in-quota traffic (no soft-serve shortcut to a trivial target) and verification still succeeds - treat it as a signal to upgrade, not a hard failure. |

 Errors